omento-, oment- +

 The lesser omentumfixation is attached to the top edge of the stomach, and extends to the under surface of the liver.

-Used in the sense of "pertaining to either pair of peritoneal folds that connect the stomach to the adjacent organs".
+A fold of peritoneum extending from the stomach to adjacent organs in the abdominal cavity: Omentum is used in the sense of "pertaining to either pair of peritoneal folds that connect the stomach to the adjacent organs".

 - The gastro-colic or greater omentum descending over a part of the intestines from the lower border of the stomach to the transverse colon.